42milez/quicksort-with-webworker/README.md

 # How to run the benchmark
 You can run some specs to open a SpecRunner.html in your browser.
 For example, if you run a multi-thread non-recursive quick sort spec, open a HTML file as below:

 > test/spec/multi-thread/non-recursive/doubleworker/SpecRunner.html

+And you can see the result of benchmarking in the console on a browser.

 # Copyright and license
 The MIT License